saltsa/covid-cert/README.md

 ## Running

-Run the serving http server which serves application to browser:
+Run the serving http server which serves application to browser from `static` directory:

 ```
 ./http-server